 Healthy Texas Caviar (aka Cowboy Caviar) features black eyed peas and black beans with veggies and avocado tossed in a lime & apple cider vinaigrette.
-It’s an easy to make appetizer, side or light meal!
+It’s an easy to make vegan appetizer, side or light meal!

 Texas Caviar, also known as Cowboy Caviar, is a colorful and nutritious, easy bean salad with veggies and vinaigrette, typically eaten as a salsa with chips.
 The recipe has been modified over the years, adding color and extra flavor, but you can find the original pickled black eye peas recipe at Texas Monthly.